cockroachdb/docs/v20.1/cockroach-demo.md

 ### Shut down and restart nodes

-If you start a demo cluster with multiple nodes, you can use the [`\demo_node`](cockroach-demo.html#shutting-down-and-restarting-nodes) to shut down and restart individual nodes in the demo cluster.
+If you start a demo cluster with multiple nodes, you can use the [`\demo`](cockroach-demo.html#shutting-down-and-restarting-nodes) shell command to shut down and restart individual nodes in the demo cluster.

 {% include {{ page.version.version }}/misc/experimental-warning.md %}